 To acquire, organize, and maintain a collection in a variety of formats sufficient to support present and developing curricular programs and to reflect the educational mission of the college.

-To provide effective on-site and electronic access information resources on campus and in the Salisbury/Rowan Community as well as electronic access to external information resources.
+To provide effective on-site and electronic access information resources on campus and electronic access to external information resources in the Salisbury/Rowan Community.

 To provide a qualified, services-oriented staff.